 Now that you better understand Drift or Intercom, it is interesting to have a look at how they compare.

 For this comparison, we're going to compare Intercom and Drift on different points.
-To make it short, we've summarized a quick comparison over the table below.
+To make it short, we've summarized a quick comparison in the table below.
 For an in-depth analysis, please scroll down the article.